16 Characteristics Of Highly Toxic Parents

 16. They take no blame and make zero apologies.

-Some parents have never apologized to their children for the things that they get wrong and they refuse to believe that kids might ever deserve an apology from a parent.
-Parents like this often have a toxic understanding of parenthood as the default position of always being right because they are always in charge.
+Some parents have never apologized to their children for the things that they get wrong, and they refuse to believe that kids might ever deserve an apology from a parent.
+Parents like this often have a toxic understanding of parenthood, treating it as the default position of always being right because they are always in charge.

 And yet, when things go wrong, these parents are the first to blame outside forces.
 If their kids attend therapy, they might sarcastically ask what they’re going to be blamed for this time.
-They often see themselves as martyrs — the last heroes in a dying lineage of authoritarians.
+They often see themselves as martyrs.

-This sort of toxic parent often has “No idea” why their kids won’t talk to them as they grow up.
+This sort of toxic parent often has “no idea” why their kids won’t talk to them as they grow up.
 They may suspect it’s some outside influence and never even consider anything they’ve done wrong.
 But how could they?
 Parents like these simply don’t believe they’ve done anything wrong in the first place.

-Remember, these are only some of the ways that toxic parents present themselves.
-There are many ways to be toxic, and there are many ways to abuse those we claim to love.
-It’s so important to understand that nobody is born knowing how to be a parent, and few people really have enough education before they actually have children.

-Anyone can become “toxic” when they lose sight of the big picture that our kids need us to think about the way our interactions will shape them and the rest of their lives.
+Anyone can become “toxic” when they lose sight of the big picture: Our kids need us to think about how our interactions will shape them and the rest of their lives.
 And many of us have unfortunately grown up with toxic parents ourselves, which means we have, at least in some way, gotten used to seeing some toxic traits as “normal” or even “healthy.”

 The good news is that whether we become parents or not, we don’t need to be stuck repeating toxic cycles with our loved ones.
 We can recognize the toxic traits passed down in our families and stop them in ourselves.
-We can also learn how to better deal with our own toxic parents to stop living in guilt, fear, or shame.

 It takes work, but it’s good work.
 It’s the sort of work that makes you think that maybe the whole world isn’t as fucked up as we once believed, and perhaps there are a lot more kindred spirits than we ever even knew.